AdiDev29/simple-block-chain/README.md

    - Continuously checks for ledgers that are not hashed and not marked as the latest.
    - Mines these ledgers by finding a `stamp` that generates a valid hash with a certain difficulty (e.g., leading zeros).
    - Updates the JSON file (`ledgers.json`) with the `stamp` and `hash` values.

+4. **Blockchain Explorer (`data_grabber.py`, `templates/index.html`)**
+   - Provides a web interface to view the blockchain data.
+   - Displays blocks, transactions, and user balances.
+   - Uses Flask and Socket.IO to serve the web interface and update data in real-time.

 ### JSON Structure